VidYen/vidhash/vidyen-twitch-monero-miner/README.md

 == Future Plans ==

 - Tie in to VYPS for user tracking.
-- Vimeo and other video site formats.
+- Twitch bot reports of hash rate and total hashes.

 == Known Issues ==